Negative impacts of fog

 When a slight pressure gradient from north to south is present in high-pressure conditions, as is typical with a Bise wind, the top of the fog is relatively high (generally above 1,000 meters), because the air builds up at the Alps.
 If there is no pressure difference, or if there is a gradient from south to north, the height of the fog top sinks to around 600 to 800 metres.
 The lower the fog top, the greater the likelihood of the fog dissipating during the day.

-An inversion is a layer of air in which the temperature is increasin with altitude rather than decreasing, which it would normally.
+An inversion is a layer of air in which the temperature increases with altitude rather than decreasing, which it would normally.
 This occurs in areas of high pressure, in which the air sinks over a large area and warms up in the process.
 As it warms, the air dries out and becomes clear.
-Underneath, the air condenses into a stratus cloud which can release drizzle or very fine, hard snow.
+Conversely, under an inversion, the air cools and reaches saturation, i.e. it cannot hold any more water vapour.
+This excess water vapour condenses to form a fog cloud, which can cause drizzle or fine snow crystals.
 This horizontal inversion layer acts as a barrier preventing the exchange of air on the vertical axis.
 Underneath this layer, pollutants such as soot and fine particulate matter accumulate.
 The lower the altitude of the layer, the greater the concentration of the pollutants, as they are accumulating in a smaller volume of air.